 Step 2: (Optional) Set a default cover image for the form

-If you’re using a side layout, you can start by setting a default cover image in the form’s Design settings:
+If you’re using a side layout, you can start by setting a default cover image in the form’s Design theme settings:

 This image acts as a fallback and will be shown next to all questions unless a question has its own individual cover image.